Javadyakuza/Octus-Integration-Guide/docs/EVM-to-EVER.md

    - 3.2: If the user has chosen to pay the EVERSCALE [operations](./concepts.md#ever-network-operations) gas fee with ever, which is operable by not attaching enough evm native coin and setting expected_evers to a wrong value, it's time for the user to deploy the event contract manually.
 Such an operation will be done calling `deployEvent` on `EthereumEverscaleEventConfiguration` which deploys an event contract and after exceeding the quorum confirm votes by relayers the token will be released if ever native Token and minted if ever alien token.

-> NOTICE : all fo the referenced contracts addresses can be found at [addresses.md](./addresses.md).
+> NOTICE : all of the referenced contracts addresses can be found at [addresses.md](./addresses.md).

 # EVM to EVER Transfer Integration Step-by-Step